valentinvl1/vexa/system-design.md

 ## Overview

 Vexa is a multi-service application orchestrated using Docker Compose.
 It primarily provides real-time transcription capabilities, alongside administrative functions and bot management.
-Key technologies include Python (FastAPI for backend services), Whisper (for transcription via WhisperLive), Redis (for messaging via Streams and temporary storage via Hashes/Sets), PostgreSQL (for persistent storage), and Traefik (as a reverse proxy/load balancer).
+Key technologies include Python (FastAPI for backend services), Whisper (for transcription via WhisperLive), Redis (for messaging via Streams and Pub/Sub, and temporary storage via Hashes/Sets), PostgreSQL (for persistent storage), and Traefik (as a reverse proxy/load balancer).

 ## Services